 Written reports are produced twice a year.
 The main academic report is issued in the Summer term and a summary report is issued in the Spring term

 In Year 4, children visit Sayers Croft for three days of fun and educational activities.
-In Year 5 they go to the PGL site in Hindhead.
-In Year 6, the children spend 5 days at the Kingswood Centre on the Isle of Wight.
+In Year 6, the children spend 5 days at the Outdoor Adventure Centre in Bude, Cornwall.
 More details can be obtained from the office.

 National Curriculum Tests (commonly called SATs) take place in Year 6 during four days in May – please see our policy regarding Absence .
-We give all children in Years 1 to 6 progress tests in January and May/June.
+Year 2 children take their SATs during the month of May.